unkn0wn-root/kioshun/README.md

 > [!NOTE]
 > Clustering is fully **optional**.
 If you don’t enable the cluster, Kioshun runs as a standalone, in‑process in‑memory cache.

 Kioshun’s cluster turns your service instances into a **small, self-managing, peer‑to‑peer distributed cache**.
 It shards keys via weighted rendezvous, replicates with configurable RF/WC, heals with hinted handoff and backfill, and serves hot data from local memory when your instance owns it.
 To put it into another perspective: Kioshun can run as a **peer-to-peer mesh**: each service instance embeds a cluster node that discovers peers (*Seeds*), forms a weighted rendezvous ring, and replicates writes with configurable RF/WC.
+You only need to point each node at a handful of reachable seeds.
+After the first contact, gossip spreads the full peer list so the rest of the cluster discovers itself.
 Reads route to the primary owner, read‑through population uses single‑flight leases.

 ```
 ┌─────────────┐      Gossip + Weights      ┌─────────────┐